-These tables give directly the height of each station Angot. above the level where the pressure is 760mm.; this is near the true altitude, an idea of which may thus be had without com-paring results from two stations.
-The exactness is at least as great as with the best formulæ proposed.
-The heights calculated differ always from the real height in a sense that can be known a priori.-Researches on sulphide of nitrogen, by M. Demarcay.

-On phytolaccic acid, by M. Terreil.
-This new organic acid exists in the state of a salt of potash in the fruit of Phytolacca Kampferi.
-(Its properties are described.)-Measurement of the toxical dose of carbonic oxide in different animals by M. toxical dose of carbonic oxide in different animals, by M. Gréhant.
+These tables give directly the height of each station Angot. above the level where the pressure is 760mm.'; this is near the true altitude, an idea of which may thus be had without com-paring results from two stations.
+The exactness is at least as paring results from two stations.
+The exactness is at result as great as with the best formulæ proposed.
+The heights calculated differ always from the real height in a sense that can be known à priori.-Researches on sulphide of nitrogen, by M. Demarcay. -On phytolaccic acid, by M. Terreil.
+This new organic acid exists in the state of a salt of potash in the fruit of Phytolacca Kæmpferi.
+(Its properties are described.)-Measurement of the toxical dose of carbonic oxide in different animals by toxical dose of carbonic oxide in different animals, by M. Gréhant.
 Great differences were observed : a mixture of Gréhant.
-Great differences were observed: a mixture of the strength was the poisonous dose for one dog, $\frac{1}{100}$ for another (the animals being made to breathe 200 litres).
-A rabbit required $\frac{1}{100}$ (breathing 50 litres).
-The smallest sufficing dose was that for a sparrow, $\frac{1}{100}$.-On a new species of Poroxylon, by M. Renault.
+Great differences were observed : a mixture of ${\overline{u}\overline{v}\overline{v}}$ strength was the poisonous dose for one dog, ${\overline{u}\overline{v}\overline{v}}$ for another (the animals being made to breathe 200 litres).
+A rabbit re-quired ${\overline{u}\overline{v}}$ (breathing 50 litres).
+The smallest sufficing dose was that for a sparrow, ${\overline{u}\overline{v}\overline{v}}$ .-On a new species of Poroxylon, by M. Renault.
 This plant is named P. Edwardsti.
-The Poroxylon are found in the Upper Coal and Permian formations.-Transformation of a fructiferous ramification, resulting from fertilisation, into a prothalliform vegetation, by M. Sirodot.
-This was observed in Batrachospermum vagum (Roth).-Influence of light on the respiration of seeds during germinafluence of light on the respiration of seeds during germina-tion, by M. Pauchon.
+The Poroxylon are found in the Upper Coal and Permian formations.- Transformation of a fructiferous ramification, resulting from fertilisation, into a prothalliform vegetation, by M. Sirodot.
+This was observed in Batrachospermum vagum (Roth).-In-fluence of light on the respiration of seeds during germinafluence of light on the respiration of seeds during germina-tion, by M. Pauchon.
 These experiments were made on the castor-oil plant (as being oleaginous and albuminous) and on the haricot bean (feculent and without albumen).
 As in previous experiments, a good deal more O was observed in light than in darkness.
-The castor-oil seeds exhale slightly more CO2 in darkness than in light, but the opposite was the case with the seed of Phaseolus.
-In darkness the ratio of CO2 to O was for the haricot at least \(\frac{1}{3} \) superior to that for the castor-oil plant, but prolongation of the experiment tends to bring the relation equal to unity, whatever the original value.
-For a given quantity of oxygen absorbed the seed placed in darkness exhales more CO2 than that kept in light.
-While in light there is always less CO2 than that kept in light.
+The castor-oil seeds exhale slightly more $CO_2$ in darkness than in light, but the opposite was the case with the seed of Phaseolus.
+In darkness the ratio of $CO{g}$ to O was for the haricot at least $\frac{1}{3}$ superior to that for the castor-oil plant, but prolongation of the experiment tends to bring the relation equal to unity, whatever the original value.
+For a given quantity of oxygen absorbed the seed placed in darkness exhales more $CO_2$ than that kept in light.
+While in light there is always less $CO_2$ than that kept in light.
 While in light there is always less CO2 exhaled than O absorbed, the contrary occurs in darkness.
-These facts explain the transformation of legumin into asparagin. -Observations on the rôle attributed to maize, used as food, in opinion, that pellagra may be caused by the large use of unfermented maize, to be in contradiction with facts.
+These facts explain the transformation of legumin into asparagin. -Observations on the role attributed to maize, used as food, in -Observations on the voic attributed to make, used as food, in the production of pellagra, by M. Fua.
+He considers M. Faye's opinion, that pellagra may be caused by the large use of unfer-mented maize, to be in contradiction with facts.
 Maize is always eaten in the unfermented state.
 It forms the chief food of a large population in Central Africa, where pellagra does not occur; and similarly in Naples and in Hungary.
-He refers to certain alterations of maize (by fungi and oxidation).
+He refers to extern a function of mains of the function certain alterations of maize (by fungi and oxidation).